AvrilHunter/nc-news-project/To Do Notes.md

 Check user experience - comments currently adds a copy to the top of the original comments, rather than re-fetching them.
 Style the post article page further

-When you do Page = 3 and limit 20 it comes up with 404 error, when you change the number per page - should it refresh the page to 1 when you change the limit?
+When you do Page = 3 and limit 20 it comes up with 404 error, when you change the number per page - should it refresh the page to 1 when you change the limit.
-When this error has occured it should reset to zero.
+When this error has occurred it should reset to zero.

 Click browser back should go back

 Clear search parameters in the header
-Keep the boxes selected as what you are looking at